6th Annual Women in Construction & Project Development

 Kavya B. Seshachar –

 Whipple | Callender Architects

-Kavya, a licensed Architect in India, moved to Maine in 2012 and is working to familiarize herself with the construction practices in the US.
+Kavya, a licensed Architect in India, moved to ME in 2012 and is working to familiarize herself with the construction practices in the US.
 She hopes to receive a license to practice architecture, and build sustainably.
 Kavya finds herself in places filled with creative energy.
 She enjoys dancing, painting, cartooning and is really looking forward to advancement in teleportation technology so that she can be at any place, at any given time.

 Heather Thompson –

 FOUNDER, PRESIDENT, OWNER,

 Ten years after becoming the sole owner of Thompson Johnson Woodworks, a residential construction company in Portland ME that specializes in distinctive, high-performance homes and quality renovations, Heather continues to bring her personal touch, high energy, and collaborative outlook to forming a business structure that attracts and challenges individuals to be great on their own and even greater as part of a team.
 A native MEr who flirted with the West Coast while getting a BA in Sculpture at UC Santa Cruz.
 Heather raised her family on Peaks Island, a year-round, island community just off Portland.